How To Start Lifestyle Blogging For Free

 Starting your own lifestyle blog can be terrifying!
 Pressing your first publish button is a really daunting experience.
 In this post, I will show you how to start lifestyle blogging without spending any money.

 Do you want to be a lifestyle blogger?

 Have you got loads of information from your own lifestyle that you’d like to blog about?

 Do you sit down at your keyboard, and not know where to start?

 Do you want to start a blog?

 Have you heard about a WordPress blog and the free platform Blogger, but you’re not at all technically savvy and have no clue where to begin?

-I have been where you are; I had no clue where to begin, I made lots of mistakes and spent many nighttime hours trying to learn everything while my family slept sweetly upstairs, tearing my hair out trying to understand what everything meant.
+I have been where you are, I had no clue where to begin, I made lots of mistakes at the beginning and wasted a huge amount of time trying to fix them.

 If I didn’t know how to do something I looked it up on Youtube and did it a thousand times until I got it right!